3rd Parliament of Singapore

 The 3rd Parliament of Singapore was a meeting of the Parliament of Singapore.
 Its first session commenced on 12 October 1972 and was prorogued on 6 December 1974.
 It commenced its second session on 21 February 1975 and was dissolved on 6 December 1976.

-The members of the 3rd Parliament were elected in the 1972 general election.
-Parliament was controlled by a People's Action Party majority, led by Prime Minister Lee Kuan Yew and his Cabinet.
-The Speaker was Dr Yeoh Ghim Seng.
+The members of the Third Parliament were elected in the 1972 general election.
+The Third Parliament was controlled by a People's Action Party majority, led by Prime Minister Lee Kuan Yew and his Cabinet.
+Yeoh Ghim Seng served as speaker.
+The Third Parliament only saw one seat vacated, with Sepoy Lines Constituency MP Wee Toon Boon resigned on 11 September 1976, three months before dissolution.

-This was the first Parliament whereas all the seats in Parliament were intact throughout the term, without any vacancies or change of members.
-The next Parliament term to do so would not repeat again until seven terms later.